ProgrammingRainbow/Conways-Game-of-Life-C-SDL3/README.md

 * In all other cases, a cell dies or remains dead.

 # ArchLinux instructions.
-You will need to make sure SDL3, SDL3_image, SDL3_ttf and SDL3_mixer is installed.
+You will need to make sure SDL3, SDL3_image, and SDL3_ttf is installed.
 ```
 sudo pacman -S --needed base-devel sdl3
 ```